-Throughout the duration of the project, funds will be spent on new faculty, staff, innovators in residence, student scholarships, equipment and supplies.
-UWF is funding rent and renovation for these facilities.
+Throughout the duration of the project, funds will be spent on instructional personnel, staff, 3 innovators in residence, student scholarships, equipment and supplies.
+UWF is funding rent for these facilities.
 Equipment and staffing will be funded through the Triumph Gulf Coast proposal to support degree programs, industry certifications, certificates, industry training and events.
 Temporary locations launch in downtown Pensacola to include:

-- Rental property for The Center for Cybersecurity at the Studer Community Institute (formerly SunTrust building, 2nd floor).
-Late Fall 2018. - UWF-owned property for Sea3D Laboratory Pensacola in the UWF Historic Trust Museum of Commerce.
-Launched earlier in the year, small expansion. - UWF-owned property for Intelligent Systems and Robotics Warehouse on Romano Street situated adjacent to IHMC in Pensacola.
-Launch Fall 2019

-• Existing classroom renovation for Sea3D Fort Walton Beach will occur on the Joint Campus with UWF and NWFSC to support engineering and the community.
-Launch Summer 2019.
+- Rental property for The Center for Cybersecurity at the Studer Community Institute. - UWF-owned property for Sea3D Laboratory Pensacola in the UWF Historic Trust Museum of Commerce.
+Launched earlier in the year, small expansion. - UWF-owned property for Intelligent Systems and Robotics Warehouse on Romano Street situated adjacent to IHMC in Pensacola. - Existing classroom renovation for Sea3D Fort Walton Beach will occur on the Joint Campus with UWF and NWFSC to support engineering and the community.